FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates

-The central innovation is to produce fluxes corresponding to a feasible local transport plan rather than applying post-hoc corrections to predicted states.
-We adopt a backbone-head factorization: a convolutional ResNet-style encoder \citep{he2016deep} with periodic padding maps inputs $[\mathbf{u}^t, \phi]$ to feature maps $\mathbf{z} = f_\theta([\mathbf{u}^t, \phi])$, and a transport head $h_\psi$ via $1 \times 1$ convolution produces parameters for the chosen flux parameterization, which are then transformed via sigmoid, softmax, or softplus into physically interpretable quantities.
-This decoupling enables fair comparison between direct regression baselines using the same backbone and FluxNet variants differing only in head parameterization.
-Table~\ref{tab:transport_heads} summarizes the transport head family.
+We produce the directional transport fields via a modular backbone-head factorization.
+A shared convolutional ResNet-style encoder \citep{he2016deep} maps the concatenated input $[\mathbf{u}^t, \boldsymbol{\xi}]$ to feature maps $\mathbf{z} = f_\theta([\mathbf{u}^t, \boldsymbol{\xi}])$.
+A transport head $h_\psi$ then applies $1\times 1$ convolutions to $\mathbf{z}$, producing raw parameter fields whose channel count depends on the head type (Table~\ref{tab:transport_heads}).
+These raw parameters are then transformed via elementwise sigmoid, softmax, or softplus into physically constrained transport quantities.
+This modular design enables fair comparison: direct regression baselines share the same backbone, and different heads can be swapped without modifying the encoder.
+Table~\ref{tab:transport_heads} summarizes the family.

-For a stencil $\mathcal{D}$ with $K = |\mathcal{D}|$ directions, the N-head sets the flux $F = \hat{F}$ directly as signed values, while the P-head sets $F = \text{softplus}(\hat{F})$ to ensure $F \geq 0$.
-Both preserve conservation via the update structure but neither enforces state bounds.
-In practice, P-head stabilizes training by eliminating flux sign oscillations, though it remains insufficient when strict physical bounds are required.